-- 1. Before class, write several "good deeds" on index cards.
-Choose from the following but you may wish to come up with some of your own: Open the door for someone.
-Help rock the baby to sleep.
-Give a hug.
-Share toys with someone.
-Share a cookie with someone.
-Let someone sit in your seat.
-Empty small trash baskets from around the house into a larger trash can.
-Get a glass of water from the sink for someone.
-Get a piece of fruit from the refrigerator for someone.
+Before class, write several good deeds on index cards.
+Choose from the following but you may wish to come up with some of your own: (1) Open the door for someone.
+(2) Help rock a baby to sleep.
+(3) Give a hug.
+(4) Share toys with someone.
+(5) Share a cookie with someone.
+(6) Let someone sit in your seat.
+(7) Empty small trash baskets from around the house into a larger trash can.
+(8) Get someone a glass of water from the sink.
+(9) Get someone a piece of fruit from the refrigerator.

-- 2. Place the cards in a container.

-- 3. Explain the activity.
+- 2. Place the cards in a container. - 3.
+Explain the activity.

 Today in our lesson, God shows His love to a mother by caring for her needs.
-Our memory verse today says we are to "do good to all."
+Our memory verse says we are to "do good to all."
 We are going to take turns choosing a card from this container.
 Each card has something "good" you could do for someone else.
 I will whisper what the card says into your ear.
-You act out what I tell you, but don't use any words!
-We will try guess what "good thing" you are acting out.
-(Let student copy your actions, if needed.)
+You act out what I tell you, but don't use any words.
+We will try to guess what good deed you are acting out.